 In 1994, Congress amended the MMPA, to govern the taking of marine mammals incidental to commercial fishing operations.
 This amendment required the preparation of stock assessments for all marine mammal stocks in waters under U.S. jurisdiction; development and implementation of take-reduction plans for stocks that may be reduced or are being maintained below their optimum sustainable population levels due to interactions with commercial fisheries; and studies of pinniped-fishery interactions.
 The MMPA requires a commercial fishery to be placed in one of three categories, based on the relative frequency of incidental serious injuries and mortalities of marine mammals.
-Category I designates fisheries with frequent serious injuries and mortalities incidental to commercial fishing; Category II designates fisheries with a remote likelihood or no known serious injuries or mortalities.
+Category I designates fisheries with frequent serious injuries and mortalities; Category III designates fisheries with occasional serious injuries or mortalities; Category III designates fisheries with a remote likelihood or no known serious injuries or mortalities.